kiok46/Kivy-Calender/README.md

 ***
 **Features:**

-- Easy to use GUI.
+- Weather report for next 7 days.
+- Set Reminder.
 - Calendar consists of years from 0000 to 9999.
-- Set Reminder.
 - After completion will be available for free.

 **Additional Feature:**